Scientific Name

 How to Grow and Care

 Maihuenia is an easy-to-grow plant.
 It can survive outside in the garden in the sunny rockery in a sheltered place, but only if it's protected with a sheet of glass during the wintertime.
-It is also very good for a large pot which can be stored inside an unheated greenhouse or on a balcony, somewhat protected from moisture during the winter.
+It is also very good for a large pot that can be stored inside an unheated greenhouse or on a balcony, somewhat protected from moisture during the winter.
 Still, it is probably safest to grow it in the Alpine House or a raised bed inside an unheated greenhouse all year round, with lots of ventilation.
 They should not be kept hot in summer as they are from high elevations.

 See more at How to Grow and Care for Maihuenia.